-Example: the allegedly contemporary history of Rome written by Titus Livius with a modern history of Rome written by Russian historian V. S. Sergeev, have a high correlation, and thus that they describe the same period of history, which is undisputed.
+For example: the allegedly contemporary history of Rome written by Titus Livius with a modern history of Rome written by Russian historian V. S. Sergeev, have a high correlation, and thus that they describe the same period of history, which is undisputed.

-When modern texts which describe different periods are compared, we have low correlation, as expected.
+When modern texts which describe different periods are compared, we have a low correlation, as expected.
 However, when, the allegedly ancient history of Rome and the irrefutable medieval history of Rome are compared, we have a high correlation.
-The conclusion is that ancient history of Rome is a copy of the medieval history of Rome, thus ancient Rome did not exist, it is a version written in middle ages.
+The conclusion is that the ancient history of Rome is a copy of the medieval history of Rome, thus ancient Rome did not exist, it is a version written in the middle ages.

 Statistical correlation of dynasties

 Two dynasties of rulers using statistical methods are compared.
 First, a database of rulers, containing relevant information on each of them.
 For each pair of the rulers, are created “survey codes” which contain a number which describes a degree of the match of each considered property of two rulers.

 For example, one of the properties is the way of death: if two rulers were both poisoned, they get the value of +1 in their property of the way of death; if one ruler was poisoned and another killed in combat, they get -1; and if one was poisoned, and another died of illness, they get 0 (there is a possibility that chroniclers were not impartial and that different descriptions nonetheless describe the same person).
 An important property is the length of the rule.